seongminnpark/nooler-server/README.md

 Remote Alarm System

 ## Setup
-Run mysql server (or have it run at strtup):
+Run mysql server (or have it run at startup):
 ```
 sudo service mysql start
 ```